euiyounghwang/python-fastapi-basic/README.md

 # python-fastapi-basic

-FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.8+ based on standard Python type hints.
+<i>FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.8+ based on standard Python type hints.

 The key features are: